diylogos/frontend/_includes/css/naming.md

 subsection.
 However, you might want to use standard BEM when:

-* You need a naming scheme that general CSS developers will already be familiar with or an existing naming scheme hasn’t been consistent enough.
+* You need a naming scheme that general CSS developers will already be familiar with or an existing naming scheme hasn't been consistent enough.
 * When you want to use JavaScript to modify the BEM class names dynamically.

 Here is an example of BEM in SCSS: